jmorris335/ConstraintHg/docs/source/chg_overview.rst

     First published paper covering Contraint Hypergraphs, goes into technical details about how they are defined.
 A video overview is available `here <https://www.youtube.com/watch?v=nQaxbmd1yds>`_

+Integrating Simulation Software with CHGs: `<https://www.people.clemson.edu/jhmrrs/publications/#:~:text=Declarative%20Integration%20of%20CAD%20Software%20into%20Multi%2DPhysics%20Simulation%20via%20Constraint%20Hypergraphs>`_
+    Shows how CHGs enable declarative modeling between simulation software, demonstrating with integration of a dynamic model with Onshape's CAD API.
+    The code for this model is available `here <https://github.com/jmorris335/tool-interoperability-scripts/tree/main>`_

 Demonstrations
 ==============